skepo/A-Deeper-Insight-of-the-Conformational-Ensemble-of-Intrinsically-Disordered-Proteins/README.md

 This will scan through the clusters output in **TEST**-CA.pkl, compare them to the latent space **TEST**-DR.pkl for the DB and SS, and compare to the original data in **TEST**-INFO.pkl to compute the SS_Int.

 A new file, **TEST**-SS-DB.pkl, will be generated from this script.

+## (5) Generating decomposed data

+The decomposition is based on radius of gyration caluclations in GROMACS using gmx gyrate.
+Insert the path to your Rg file under as the "work_dir" variable and the script should run fine.
+It will output a frame index file which can be used to do Rg group specific analysis in GROMACS using gmx trjconv for slicing the full tradjectory.